 For those of us who use strollers a fair amount and have to drive to our runs, getting a stroller in and out of our cars easily is a big deal.
 Many of our testers drive smaller vehicles that don’t have the capacity for excessively sized baby paraphernalia.
 Less bulky and lighter-weight units can also really streamline travel.
 Our testers loved how compact the Guava Roam Stroller packed down to, a feature that helped bolster this stroller into being considered one of the best on our list.
 A lighter stroller that is easy to collapse and move can help remove the energy hurdle for getting out on a run.

 Why Trust Us

+Our team of more than ten testers consisted of a “pretty typical crew” of parents, primarily based in southern Oregon, who consider themselves ultrarunners.
 All of our testers had the opportunity to test more than one stroller and/or had used a high-quality running stroller in the past for comparison.
-Some testers could compare and contrast their unit with others in this guide, though this wasn’t the case for all.
+Some testers could compare and contrast multiple strollers in this guide, though this wasn’t the case for all.